-10 15 U.S.C.
+7 15 U.S.C.
 78f(b).

-11 15 U.S.C.
+8 15 U.S.C.
 78f(b)(4), (5).

-Exchange assesses orders routed to PHLX a lower Fixed Fee for routing Customer orders as compared to the Fixed Fee assessed to other options exchanges.
+The Exchange believes that amending the Customer Routing Fee for orders routed to PHLX from a Fixed Fee of \$0.12 to \$0.13 per contract, in addition to the actual transaction fee, is reasonable because the Exchange desires to recoup an additional portion of the cost it incurs when routing Customer orders to PHLX.
+Today, the Exchange assesses orders routed to PHLX a lower Fixed Fee for routing Customer orders as compared to the Fixed Fee assessed to other options exchanges.
 The Exchange is proposing to increase the Fixed Fee to recoup additional costs that are incurred by the Exchange in connection with routing these orders on behalf of its members.

-The Exchange believes that amending the Customer Routing Fee for orders routed to BX Options from a Fixed Fee of \$0.00 to \$0.10 per contract is reasonable because the Exchange desires to recoup an additional portion of the cost it incurs when routing Customer orders to BX Options, similar to the amount of Fixed Fee it proposes to assess for orders routed to PHLX.
+The Exchange believes that amending the Customer Routing Fee for orders routed to BX Options from a Fixed Fee of \$0.12 to \$0.13 per contract is reasonable because the Exchange desires to recoup an additional portion of the cost it incurs when routing Customer orders to BX Options, similar to the amount of Fixed Fee it proposes to assess for orders routed to PHLX.
 The Exchange is proposing to assess a Fixed Fee to recoup additional costs that are incurred by the Exchange in connection with routing these orders on behalf of its members.
-While the Exchange would continue to retain any rebate paid by BX Options, the Exchange would not assess the actual transaction fee that is charged by BX Options for Customer orders.
+While the Exchange would continue to retain any rebate paid by BX Options,9 the Exchange does not assess the actual transaction fee that is charged by BX Options for Customer orders.